Jeremy Smith (ice hockey): Playing career

-On June 10, 2019, Smith as an impending free agent, signed his first contract abroad, agreeing to a two-year contract with Chinese outfit Kunlun Red Star of the KHL.
+On June 10, 2019, Smith as an impending free agent, signed his first contract abroad, agreeing to a two-year contract with Chinese outfit Kunlun Red Star of the Kontinental Hockey League (KHL).
+Smith played six seasons with the team, becoming a KHL All-Star twice in 2024 and 2025.
+Amid the team's relocation to become the Shanghai Dragons, though, Smith's contract was terminated, making him a free agent.

 International play

+Smith was the starting goalie for the United States men's national junior ice hockey team at the 2008 World Junior Ice Hockey Championships, where they finished 4th.

 Due to his stint in China, Smith was called up to represent the China men's national ice hockey team for the 2022 Winter Olympics.
 According to some sources, he became a Chinese citizen in order to be eligible to represent the nation at the Olympics.
 Smith's teammate Jake Chelios confirmed that he kept his American citizenship but refused to answer whether he was a naturalized Chinese citizen.
 While the Olympic Charter stipulates that any athlete competing in the Games must be a national of the country of the NOC which is entering such competitor, the IOC Executive Board has the authority to make certain exceptions of a "general or individual nature", though it is unclear whether this was the case.

 During the games, the pinyin version of the Chinese transcription of Smith's name, Jieruimi Shimisi, was used for commentary and statistics records by the IOC.